Fields of Study: Humanities, Social Sciences, Science, Engineering

 Previous UCEAP students have interned with the city's world-renowned film archive, the Cineteca di Bologna; the Human Rights Nights Film Festival; the Bologna LGBT archive and resource center (Il Cassero); Casa Morandi (former home of the Bolognese painter Giorgio Morandi, now a museum); the Design Management Center; small businesses, including publishers and tourism companies); philanthropic organizations; public junior and high schools (ESL teaching); radio stations; women's rights groups; and the City of Bologna's tourist bureau.

-You also have the option of participating in a Service Learning Project, where you volunteer in the community and receive lower-division academic credit.
+Service Learning projects in Bologna are not guaranteed and are subject to availability.
+On a Service Learning Project you volunteer in the community and receive lower-division academic credit.
 This course can only be added to a full study load and cannot replace a course at the University of Bologna.
 Service Learning Projects are graded on a pass/no pass basis only.
 Consult with the UCEAP study center regarding options and placement.

 Catalogs and resources